Award for Health and Education

 Nesuto Hotel, Residential Apartments and mixed-use building by Six Degrees

-St Catherine's College student accommodation by Nettleton Tribe
+St Katherine's College student accommodation by Nettleton Tribe

 The Exchange Precinct delivers ‘City Making & Liveability’ within a tertiary education context.
-Curtin University’s vision for its campus redevelopment was established in the “Greater Curtin Master Plan” (2016 AILA WA Civic Landscape Award) by AECOM, intended to shift its 1960’s citadel-like campus into a truly civic and cosmopolitan heart.
+Curtin University’s vision for its campus redevelopment was established in the “Greater Curtin Master Plan” (2016 AILA WA Civic Landscape Award) by AECOM, intended to shift the hilltop campus into a truly civic and cosmopolitan heart.

 Director Damien Pericles has had a long-standing engagement in evolution of the Curtin campus.
 Prior to REALMstudios and involvement with the Exchange precinct, Damien led the public realm component of the Greater Curtin Master Plan (GCMP).